Parastoo08/Funwave_preprocess/Spherical/2s_eta_grd/README.md

+This Matlab function converts netcdf format to ASCII GRD format.
-This code read bathymetry file from netcdf format and convert it to the funwave format with a known resolution
+This code read initial condition file from ASCII GRD format and convert it to the funwave format with a known resolution